Let’s continue our rediscovery of the efficiency of learning methods.

 Keyword Mnemonics

 Tips for mnemonics: Don’t let the low utility grade fool you, keyword mnemonics is a very valuable learning tool for memorizing many ideas/words.
-In order to create more durable knowledge, the mental imagery needs to be more memorable, and needs to be revisited a few times in spaced intervals.
+To create more durable knowledge, the mental imagery needs to be more memorable and needs to be revisited a few times in spaced intervals.
 It may also be a good idea to use a memory palace to store your imagery.
 For more information about using memory palaces, check out Josh Foer’s fascinating book Moonwalking With Einstein.

 Imagery Use for Text Learning

 This method is different from keyword mnemonics as this method forms a mental image of a whole sentence/concept, instead of a single keyword.
 However, the research suggests that the method is rather limited in nature.
 Like the keyword mnemonics method above, this method does require some training to do effectively.
-Studies of imagery use has only been limited to text that are rather easy to imagine, and not abstract concepts, such as topics that are more mathematical and scientific in nature.
-But even studies with image-friendly reading shows that the results are a mixed bag.
+Studies of imagery use have only been limited to text that are rather easy to imagine, and not abstract concepts, such as topics that are more mathematical and scientific.
+But even studies with image-friendly reading show that the results are a mixed bag.
 Some studies show students benefited, while others did not.

 Though there is evidence of benefit when imagery is used for just one sentence, a study of this method using long text found that imagery use in text learning had no noticeable benefit on high school students.

-Also, if you are looking to improve your learning efficiency and look forward to work on your business skills – check full range of our business games here.
+Also, if you are looking to improve your learning efficiency and look forward to working on your business skills – check the full range of our business games here.